Are you seeing a 401 error on your WordPress site? It is one of the most confusing WordPress errors that can lock you out of your WordPress website.

 Simply check the box in the top left to select all the plugins, choose ‘Deactivate’ from the ‘Bulk actions’ dropdown menu, and then click ‘Apply’.

 However, if you cannot access the WordPress admin area, then you will need to use FTP to deactivate all WordPress plugins.

 Simply connect to your WordPress site using an FTP client.
 Once connected, go to the /wp-content/ folder and rename the plugins folder to ‘plugins.deactivated’.

 Renaming the plugins folder will deactivate all WordPress plugins.

 You can now visit your WordPress website’s admin area and try to log in.
 If everything works fine, then this means that one of the plugins was causing the issue.

-Now you need to switch back to FTP client and once again rename the plugin’s folder to just plugins.
+Now you need to switch back to the FTP client and once again rename the plugin’s folder to just ‘plugins’.

 This will help you find the plugin causing the issue.
-Once you found the plugin, you can contact plugin’s support or find an alternative plugin.
+Once you have found the plugin, you can contact their support or find an alternative plugin.

 4. Switch to a Default WordPress Theme